 The space inside a pot – where the pot is not – makes it usable.
 The space inside a room – where the walls aren’t – makes it usable.

 Benefits can come from the absence of something.

 but keeps focused on what’s real.

 Don’t chase the trappings of success: the riches, the acclaim, the victory.
 Just focus on living a good and simple life.

 Externally, don’t care what others think about you.
 Whether it’s positive or negative.
 Be comfortable in your own skin.

 Internally, believe in yourself, but don’t be overconfident.
-Understand that you’re not right about everything.
+Have you realized, yet, that you’re not always right?

 Wait until you’ve calmed down before you try to understand.

 Wait until events have unfolded before you act.

 You’re going to die someday.
 When you accept this, you will live in peace.